Mental Health Crisis Services

 Starting October 1, the new Behavioral Health Urgent Care will offer extended hours at select locations.
 It helps address urgent mental health needs without requiring hospital visits.

-This service is different from long-term outpatient care as it focuses on immediate support to stabilize emotions and restore safety quickly.
+This service is different from long-term outpatient care.
+It focuses on providing quick support to stabilize emotions and restore safety.

 Collaboration with community mental health providers